Best Vision Insurance for Seniors in 2023

 - Affordable copays

-The bottom line is that the company’s combination dental and vision insurance packages are comprehensive, yet more expensive than competitors.
+The company’s combination dental and vision insurance is comprehensive, yet the two-in-one packages are often more expensive than traditional vision insurance from carriers like Direct Vision Insurance, VSP, or UnitedHealthcare.
 However, they do offer immediate coverage and have generous allowances for even costly procedures.
-If major dental work or intensive vision care is in the near future, Spirit Dental may be the ideal company to meet your needs.
+If major dental work or intensive vision care is needed, Spirit Vision may be the ideal company to meet your needs.

 -